MicrosoftDocs/Devices-docs/surface/surface-it-toolkit-data-eraser.md

 ## Generate Data Sanitization Certificate

 1. On the Data Eraser tool interface, select **Generate Certificate**.
-This creates a certificate of sanitization using the log files written to the Data Eraser USB.
+This creates a certificate of sanitization using the log files written to the Data Eraser USB after each successful data wipe.

    :::image type="content" source="images/it-toolkit-certificate-sanitization.png" alt-text="Screenshot of Generate Certificate.":::

-2. On the Sanitization Certificate page, enter the requested details.
+2. On the Import Log File(s) page, upload the log files previously saved to the USB key.
+Unverified Log files or from a data wipe with Validation set to ‘None’ cannot be used to create certificates.
-3.
+3. On the Sanitization Certificate page, enter the requested details.

    :::image type="content" source="images/it-toolkit-certificate-details.png" alt-text="Screenshot of Certificate details.":::

 4. Under **Additional Details**, input the Media Source.
 Use the Asset tag if available.
-Or you can use the Serial number or System UUID, as listed in the Surface UEFI menu on the wiped device.
+Or you can use the Serial Number or System UUID, as listed in the Surface UEFI menu on the wiped device.
 Optionally, you can add custom fields by clicking **+ Add custom field** if more information is necessary.
 5. When all the relevant details are entered, select **Next** to proceed to the certificate creation process.
 6. Review the certificate details and select **Generate**.

    :::image type="content" source="images/it-toolkit-generate-certificate.png" alt-text="Screenshot of  Certificate.":::

-7. When complete, select **Show files** to access the Sanitization Certificate.
+7. When complete, select **Show Files** to access the Sanitization Certificate.
 Select **Finish**.

     :::image type="content" source="images/it-toolkit-certificate-complete.png" alt-text="Screenshot that shows Certificate Generation is complete.":::